-Fiona Matthew from the NHS Grampian Confidence to Cook programme took part in the CFHS cooking skills evaluation study group.
+Fiona Matthew from the NHS Grampian Confidence to Cook took part in the CFHS cooking skills evaluation study group.
 In this case study, Fiona explains what she learned most from being part of the study group, what learning she passed onto others and in turn, what impact it had on their work.

 Fiona was keen on using evaluation tools ‘beyond questionnaires’ and particularly liked the idea that ‘triangulating’ evaluation information can help towards achieving a more robust or credible evaluation (What is triangulation?)
 Fiona wanted to pass on this knowledge to those she has trained to run cooking groups.